-Czech Republic
+8. Czech Republic

-ENERGO - PRO a.s. ("EPas") is the mother company of the ENERGO-PRO Group and is headquartered in Prague, Czech Republic.
+ENERGO-PRO a.s.
+(EPas) is the mother company of the ENERGO-PRO Group and is headquartered in Prague, Czech Republic.
 It was established in 1994.
-The main activities of EPas are power generation from hydropower plants, electricity distribution and supply, and power trading.
-100% of ENERGO - PRO a.s. shares are held by DK Holding Investments, s.r.o. ("DKHI") which in turn is wholly owned by Mr. Jaromír Tesař.
+The main activities of EPas are power generation from hydropower plants, electricity distribution, and power trading.
+The ultimate holder of 100% of ENERGO-PRO a.s. shares is the entity DK Holding Investments, s.r.o. ("DKHI") which is wholly owned by Mr. Jaromír Tesař.

-Megawatt s.r.o. ("MGW") is a subsidiary of EPas established in 1994, whose main business activities are in consultancy relating to the hydro energy sector, as well as construction of hydro-technical facilities.
+Megawatt s.r.o.
+(MGW) is a subsidiary of EP established in 1994, whose main business activities are in consultancy relating to the hydro energy sector, as well as construction of hydro-technical facilities.
 The expertise of Megawatt's specialists is utilised throughout ENERGO-PRO Group and its affiliated companies.
 MGW's activities are predominantly carried out within the Group, particularly regarding the rehabilitation of the Group's HPPs in Georgia.